ad3ller/emonitor/README.rst

 Quick Start
 -----------

-`emonitor` can be started from a terminal with the command `run` and the instrument name.
+`emonitor` can be started from a terminal using the sub-command `run` and the instrument name.

 .. code-block:: bash